oolyvi/notesApp_kt/README.md

 # ar_crudNoteApp_kt
 Simple Note Application which consists of creating, reading, updating and deleting note features.
 You can create, read, update and delete your notes whenever you want.
-Using technologies are:
+All your notes store on local database Room Using technologies are:
 * MVVM
 * Dagger-Hilt